Quasi-gradients of discrete parameters

 2022-12-20 — 2025-07-25

-Notes on taking gradients through things that look like they have no gradients in the standard sense because their arguments are discrete.
-There are a lot of loosely related concepts in here that may not reflect an actual common theme.
+Notes on taking gradients through functions that seem to have no gradients in the standard sense because their arguments are discrete.
+We cover lots of loosely related concepts here that might not form a single coherent theme.
 TBC.

 1 Let’s all worry about the Straight-through Estimator

-When training neural networks with quantized weights or activations, we introduce a non-differentiable projection
+When we train neural networks with quantized weights or activations, we introduce a non-differentiable projection.

 \[ P:\mathbb R^r\to X \]